 Ophthalmic Consultants of Connecticut offers LASIK eye surgery for patients who wish to reduce or completely eliminate their dependence on corrective eyewear.
 LASIK is a type of refractive procedure in which a surgical laser (excimer laser) is used to reshape the curvature of the stroma (middle layer of the cornea) to correct nearsightedness, farsightedness or astigmatism.
 Millions of people have undergone LASIK surgery and are thrilled to enjoy clear vision without the annoyance of eyeglasses or contact lenses.

 LASIK vs. Contact Lens Wear

-The Connecticut LASIK surgeons of OCC use only the most advanced laser technology, so we can provide customized vision correction treatment and exceptionally accurate visual results.
+The LASIK surgeons of Ophthalmic Consultants of Connecticut use only the most advanced laser technology, so we can provide customized vision correction treatment and accurate visual results.
 For this reason, LASIK surgery does require an upfront fee.
 However, when compared to the lifetime cost and inconvenience of wearing contact lenses, LASIK surgery is a worthy investment.